AurevoirXavier/fake-useragent/README.md

 Inspired by python module [fake-useragent](https://github.com/hellysmile/fake-useragent)

-Data from [useragentstring.com](http://useragentstring.com) (if failed to initialize, make sure you can access this website)
+Data from [useragentstring.com](http://useragentstring.com) (if failed to initialize, make sure you can access to this website)

 ## Example